epinio/docs/docs/howtos/customization/custom_builder.md

 ## More examples

-You can find a more complete example on how to build and deploy a custom builder atx [Deploy Gitea with a custom builder image](../../tutorials/custom_builder_go.md).
+You can find a more complete example on how to build and deploy a custom builder at [Deploy Gitea with a custom builder image](../../tutorials/custom_builder_go.md).

 ## Reference